 I celebrate Christmas with my wife and kids.
 We always have a wonderful time!

-Do not forget that at the end of your conversation it is important to wish the other the usual Merry Christmas or you can also say Happy Holidays.
+Don’t forget that at the end of your conversation it’s important to wish the other person a happy Christmas.
+You can do this with the usual Merry Christmas or you can also say Happy Holidays.